shahriargolchin/time-travel-in-llms/README.md

 ### Experiments

-For every scenario discussed in the paper, we provide a corresponding bash file in the `scripts` directory.
+For all the settings discussed in the paper, we have provided the corresponding bash files in the `scripts` directory.
 Upon running these bash scripts, data contamination is detected for the examined subset of data.
-In the `results` directory, individual text files are generated for each evaluation method applied (such as ROUGE-L, BLEURT, and GPT-4 ICL) to display pass/fail results for contamination detection.
-The input CSV file, along with all intermediate results, is also stored in the same directory.
+In the `results` directory, individual text files are generated for each evaluation method, i.e., ROUGE-L, BLEURT, or GPT-4 ICL, to display pass/fail results for the detected contamination.
+The input CSV files, along with all the intermediate results, are also stored in the corresponding subdirectories under the `results` directory.

 ### Usage

-Before initializing the experiments, you need to export your OpenAI key to ensure the OpenAI models in this project (GPT-4 and GPT-3.5) can be accessed, with the following command:
+Before running experiments, you need to export your OpenAI key to ensure that OpenAI models are accessible.
+You can do so by using the following command:

 ```console
 export OPENAI_API_KEY=your-api-key